CARNEGIE UNDERGRADUATE VACATION SCHOLARSHIP

 How to apply: For information and how to obtain an application form please visit www.whitworthscholarships.org.uk

-To celebrate the Times Higher Education UK University of the Year 2012 Award to the University of Strathclyde the Faculty of Science is delighted to announce the introduction of a new International Scholarship scheme.
+The Faculty of Science is delighted to announce the introduction of their International Excellence Scholarships.
 This is open to students applying to both undergraduate and postgraduate Masters' courses.

 Each scholarship has a value of up to £3,000 to be used towards the cost of tuition fees.
 Successful undergraduate stduents will receive this for each year of their degree, subject to satisfactory progress.